Nischai/FinnaMind/README.md

-# FinnaMind SMS Reader
+# FinnaMind

 A Flutter application that reads SMS messages and parses their content.
+This is an Android-only app.

 ## Features